 This section tries to describe the most common known problems with VICE, and how to resolve them.

-VICE should compile and run without major problems on many UNIX systems, but there are some known issues related to the sound driver.
-In fact, the sound code is the least portable part of the emulator and has not yet been thoroughly tested on all the supported platforms.
+VICE should compile and run without major problems on many systems, but there are some known issues related to the sound driver.

 Linux, AIX and SGI systems should play sound without any problems; if you are running Linux please use a 2.x kernel, as VICE needs some features that were not implemented in older versions of the Linux sound driver.